Sunnyyvaj/osticket-prereqs/README.md

   Once you press the button browse *:80(http) you should see a tab open that has the picture posted below
 ![image](https://github.com/Sunnyyvaj/osticket-prereqs/assets/165757391/578a6390-6d16-47d1-a3c2-bc5dad0c52f7)

   Now we have to enable some extensions.
 So we can go back to IIS>Default>osTicket, from there we double click PHP Manager then we click enable or disable extension.
 We have to enable: php_imap.dll, php_intl.dll, and php_opcache.dll.
 After all of that is enable we can go ahead and refresh the osTicket site in the browser.
+And you'll see that some of the X's that are highlighted in red are now green.

   ![image](https://github.com/Sunnyyvaj/osticket-prereqs/assets/165757391/8fd3d694-85bf-4a8a-b45a-2f056ee80ae5)